-Federal law requires schools to calculate how much federal financial aid a student has earned if that student:
+Federal law requires schools to calculate how much federal financial aid you have earned if you:

-- stops attending before completing the semester, or
+- stop attending before completing the semester, or

-Based on this calculation, Owens Community College students who receive federal financial aid and do not complete their classes during a semester could be responsible to repay a portion of the aid they received.
+Based on this calculation, students who receive federal financial aid and do not complete their classes during a semester could be responsible to repay a portion of the aid they received.

 Federal financial aid covered under this regulation includes the Federal Pell Grant, Iraq and Afghanistan Service Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct loans, and Federal Direct Parent PLUS loans.
 State grant and scholarship programs are not covered under this regulation but follow the College’s institutional refund policy.

 How is the financial aid that is earned by the student calculated?